qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog216/index.rst

 Feature: Diagrams behave like labels and can be managed from toolbar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| Originally, there was a toolbar for labels allowing to :
+Originally, there was a toolbar for labels allowing to:

-|  - set labeling options for labels of the current layer
+- set labeling options for labels of the current layer
-|  - highlight the pinned labels.
+- highlight the pinned labels.
 Highlighting is green on editable layer, blue otherwise.
-|  - pin or unpin labels
+- pin or unpin labels
-|  - move, show and hide labels
+- move, show and hide labels

 With this new feature, a new tool is available in the label toolbar allowing to set properties of diagrams for the current layer.
 Moreover, each tool mentioned above are now fully usable with diagrams too.